jtibbott/sudoku-solver/README.md

 ## Features

-- Reads a Sudoku puzzle as a 2D list.
+- GUI to input sudoku puzzle.
 - Solves the puzzle using a backtracking algorithm.
-- Prints the puzzle before and after solving it.
+- Updates the gui to display the solution.
 - Ensures that the solution adheres to Sudoku rules.

+- Reset and undo buttons to clear the board and undo the solve.

+## run gui.py